TonyGael/technicalQuizzes/README.md

 # technicalQuizzes
-technical questionnaires that I was testing
+Technical questionnaires that I tested in my job search as a Dev.